WMXY

 WMXY (98.9 FM "Mix 98.9") is a commercial radio station in Youngstown, Ohio.
 It broadcasts a mainstream adult contemporary radio format and switches to all-Christmas music for much of November and December.
 WMXY is owned by iHeartMedia, Inc. It is the Youngstown network affiliate for the Delilah syndicated music and call-in show in the evening, and carries the Ellen K Weekend Show Saturdays and Casey Kasem's classic American Top 40 on Sundays.

 WMXY has an effective radiated power (ERP) of 5,900 watts.
 The transmitter is off South Avenue in Boardman, Ohio.
 WMXY broadcasts in the HD Radio hybrid format.
-The HD-2 digital subchannel carries an alternative rock format branded as "Indie Radio."
+The HD-2 digital subchannel carries all-Elton John music branded as "Elton John Radio."

 History

 WKBN-FM

 WMXY's HD Radio Channels on a SPARC Radio with PSD.

 The station first signed on the air on August 26, 1947.
 It began as WKBN-FM, a sister station to WKBN (AM 570), and six years later, would be joined by WKBN-TV.
 The two radio stations are co-owned to this day, although the TV station was spun off to a different owner in 1997.
 In the station's earliest years, WKBN-FM and WKBN would mostly simulcast.
 The two stations were affiliated with the CBS Radio Network, carrying CBS's schedule of dramas, comedies, news, sports and other network programming.

 Eventually, as network programming moved from radio to television, WKBN-AM-FM switched to a middle of the road format of popular music, news, sports and talk in the 1950s.
 By the mid-1960s, the Federal Communications Commission began requiring FM stations to carry different programming from their AM stations for most of the day.

-WKBN-FM became a beautiful music outlet.
-It was mostly automated, airing quarter hour sweeps of mostly instrumental cover versions of popular adult hits, as well as Broadway and Hollywood show tunes.
-It later began calling itself "Stereo 99" after installing FM stereo equipment.
-The format proved quite successful, playing in many Youngstown area stores and offices.
-Like many easy listening stations nationwide, it was at its peak of profitability from the late 1960s through the mid-1980s.
+WKBN-FM became a primarily automated listening outlet.
+It aired quarter hour sweeps of instrumental covers of popular hits, as well as Broadway and Hollywood show tunes.
+The station later began calling itself "Stereo 99" after installing FM stereo equipment.
+This format increased popularity in the Youngstown region.
+Like many easy listening stations nationwide, its profitability rose from the late 1960s through the mid-1980s.